Complaints over anti-social drivers speeding around Banbury

-Ruscote Avenue, Woodgreen Avenue and Middleton Road are among the roads used by the noisy drivers as well as the dual carriageways, retail parks and industrial estates.
+Many roads have been named as being used by the noisy drivers including the dual carriageways, retail parks and industrial estates.

 Police say they are regularly patrolling areas of concern and have been issuing notices to drivers causing ‘alarm, distress or annoyance’.